 Consider the cutting width and height, the type of grass and the size of your garden for selecting the right model with the help of our guide.
 Treat your push mower well and it will serve you efficiently for years to come.

-I hope this guide was helpful for finding the best reel to fit your needs.
+I hope this guide was helpful for finding a good reel lawn mower to fit your needs.
 If you want to comment or recommend a mower I didn’t include, please use my contact form to get in touch.